appseconnect/docs/_posts/API-Management/Quickstart/2018-09-17-steps-to-create-proxy-endpoint.md

 1. Click on `Add New` button to create a new API.
 2. Put basic information, such as `API name`, `Description`, `URL Suffix`, `HTTP method` etc. These details are important to create the face of the API.

+* API Name - Enter the API Name
+* Suffix - This signify the actual API Endpoint that needs to be specified.
+E.g: Filter, Delete, Fetcch.
+* Method - This signify the API Operations like GET, PUT, POST, DELETE.
+* State - This signify the API state weather it is released, obsolete or in WIP.
+By default, Released is set in state, you can choose per business
+* requirement.
+* Version - This signify the API Version Number
+* Version Append Type - This is set as'Path'

 3. The Frontend of the API also requires you to mention Versioning of the API such that the initial version of the API can be considered.
 The API version is important as maintainance of API is a challenge, and if you do not specify the version element in the API, you will face lot of challenges in future.